-- d.
-ESL Staff. sS units are to provide specific ESL staff. - 204.
-ESL 1st Line.
-Units must provide the following roles and appointments within their establishment to provide ESL resettlement support, both roles can be carried out by the same person: - a.
+- a.
 Unit Briefing Officer (UBO).
 A minimum rank of SNCO or equivalent status civilian staff must be appointed as UBO. - b.
 Unit ESL Coordinator (UEC).
 An Officer, selected Warrant Officer or equivalent status civilian staff, is to be appointed as the UEC.
 The UEC was previously titled the 'Unit Interviewing Officer (UIO)' but this old terminology is no longer to be used. - 205.
 2nd Line.
-The principal task of 2nd Line is to provide advice and guidance on the resettlement programmes that will best suit the individual SL.
+The principal task of 2nd Line resettlement is to provide advice and guidance on the resettlement programmes that will best suit the individual SL.
 For those entitled to CTP support (see Sect 3.1 and 3.2), this will normally include registering with the CTP via JPA and an enrolment onto a CTW.
-When an SL is unclear on their options or is MD, they may be referred to a Career Consultant.
-To reflect this primary function, 2nd Line will be referred to generically within this TSRESM as SRA: - a.
+When a SL is unclear on their options or is MD, they may be referred to a Career Consultant.To reflect this primary function, 2nd Line resettlement support will be referred to generically within this TSRESM as SRA: - a.
 RN.
-Naval Resettlement Information Officers (NRIO) are located at Base Learning Development Centres, are accountable through Base Higher Authority and are under the functional authority of DACOS (T&A) in FLEET.
+Royal Navy 2nd line resettlement support is provided by Learning, Development Resettlement staff from Team Fisher who operate all base port Learning & Development Hubs under the remit of Project Selborne.
+They are under the functional authority of the Training Management Group (TMG) and accountable to Cmdt TMG.
 For medical discharges the RN has a single 2nd Line point of contact referred to as NRIO (Medical) based in the Institute of Naval Medicine, Gosport. - b.
 Army.
 Individual Education and Resettlement Officers (IERO) and AGC(ETS) Officers are located at Army Education Centres (AEC) and Theatre Education Centres (TEC).
 AGC(ETS) Officers may deliver 2nd Line resettlement advice when deployed on operations and occasionally when IERO are unavailable.
 IERO and AGC(ETS) Officers are under the command of the OC AEC Group and operate under the Commanding Officer ETS(N) or ETS(S) which sits within Regional Command.
 APSG, Education Branch is the functional authority. - c.
 RAF.
 Each Regional Resettlement Officer (RRO) is allocated a group of RAF stations to visit on a regular programmed basis.
-They are accountable to the local chain of command and are under the functional authority of DACOS Trg Plans through the SO1 Resettlement (RAF). - 206.
+They are accountable to the local chain of command and are under the functional authority of DACOS Community Support through the SO1 Resettlement (RAF). - 206.
 RAB Priority.
-In order to ensure that appropriate capacity is maintained to meet the needs of the range of SLs requiring resettlement advice, the following priority should be applied to all SLs booking the mandatory 2nd Line SRA RABs: - a.
+In order to ensure that appropriate capacity is maintained to meet the needs of the range of SL requiring resettlement advice, the following priority should be applied to all SL booking the mandatory 2nd Line SRA RABs: - a.
 Priority 1 Service Leavers (SL) with 6 months or less to serve.
-This includes applicants for redundancy and Medical Discharges. - b.
-Priority 2 SL with 6 12 months to serve.
-This includes non-applicants for redundancy; normal SL that are being discharged from the trained strength either on completion of their engagement or having submitted their notice to terminate (NTT).
+This includes applicants for redundancy, Medical Discharges and Compulsory Discharges. - b.
+Priority 2 SL with 6-12 months to serve.
+This includes non-applicants for redundancy; normal SL that are being discharged from the trained strength either on completion of their engagement or having submitted their notice to terminate (NTT). - c.
+Priority 3 SL with 12+ months to serve.
+This includes normal SL that have entered the final 2 years of their full career service; SP over the age of 50 or who have completed over 30 years.